-There were no transfers between level 1 and level 2 during the period or in the prior year.
+There were no transfers between level 1 and level 2 during the year or in the prior year.

-There were no movements in or out of level 3 during the period or in the prior year.
+There were no movements in or out of level 3 during the year or in the prior year.

-A reconciliation of all movements during the period in the fair value of financial instruments categorised within level 3 is presented below.
+A reconciliation of all movements during the year in the fair value of financial instruments categorised within level 3 is presented below.